Our Stormwater Strategy

-The 2018-2048 Stormwater Strategy refers to the Councils commitment through an integrated management of effective and efficient stormwater activities for economic vitality, desirable lifestyles and ecological health.
-And by looking into these specific areas:
+The 2018-2048 Stormwater Strategy is our commitment to effective and efficient stormwater management activities that balance economic vitality, desirable lifestyles and ecological health, specifically in the areas of::

 - Planning and regulation